joseph-flinn/site/frontend/posts/strategy-and-tactics.md

 ---

-A few friends and I were a hour outside of town, headed out on a weekend trip when the engine suddenly seized and threw a rod.
+A few friends and I were an hour outside of town, headed out on a weekend trip when the engine suddenly seized and threw a rod.
 The car immediately started to decelerate with smoke coming out of the engine compartment.
 This was my first experience of a roadside breakdown/emergency, at least that I can remember.
 Somehow I have been able to make it my entire life without a flat tire or